 Take care of yourself

 It sounds obvious, but take care of yourself!
-I believe in the mind-body connection, so if you are stressed emotionally that is the time that you most need proper rest, exercise, and spiritual care.
-Not only that, but I don’t think people realize how incredibly exhausting it is for your mind to be immersed in a new language.
+I believe in the mind-body connection, so if you are stressed emotionally then that is the time that you most need proper rest, exercise, and spiritual care.
+Not only that, but I don’t think people realize how incredibly exhausting it is for your mind to be immersed in a new language!
 Your emotions are going through enough that you shouldn’t add to it by getting your physical body all out of whack.